About the Program

 If you are interested in applying to our graduate program, please see SLP graduate program application information.

 Information sessions and site tours are available one day per month (TBD quarterly) after classes begin from October through May or upon prior arrangement.
-Information sessions and tours for fall quarter are scheduled for November 9, November 30, and December 12 from 10 am to 12 pm.
+Information sessions and tours for winter quarter are scheduled for January 25, February 22, and March 8 from 8 am to 10 am.
 To schedule an information session and/or a site tour please contact the department office at (360) 650-3885 or SLP.Admissions@wwu.edu.

 If you have any other questions, please contact us!